 Audit your landing page

-Let’s not forget about optimizing the speed of your landing page.
-Changing image formats, deleting unused code, and upgrading your hosting are some of the improvements that you can make to decrease your landing page bounce rate and increase the conversion rates.
+Audit for your lander should be a two-stage affair.
+The first stage should include analyzing the site from the inside – mainly for the purpose of optimizing the speed of your landing page.
+Changing image formats, deleting unused code, and upgrading your hosting are some of the improvements that you can make to decrease your landing page bounce rate and increase conversion rates.

-Lastly, it’s time to look at your page from the perspective of the visitors.
+The second stage is all about looking at your page from the perspective of the visitors.
 Is the page easy to navigate?
 Are there no spelling mistakes?
-If it’s a translation, does it sound native?
+If it includes a translation, does it sound native?
 Does the site look professional?
 Is the CTA button clearly visible?
 Check the site yourself, read through the text, and think about the needs of the target audience.